l1n-dev/PC-Shredder-3000/README.md

 Windows 7 or later / Linux Kernel 5.0 and above

+Tested on the following OSes:

+Ubuntu 20.04

+Arch Linux

+Windows 7 to 10

 Installation:

 For Windows users: Download the files as zip and extract, run destroy-win.bat (Or use git lmao)